Guide to Web3 and dApp Infrastructure

 4. Alerting

 Middleware can be configured to send alerts based on predetermined criteria.
-These alerts can be communicated through various channels like email, user notifications, on-call services, or messages, facilitating quick responses to important events or conditions within the blockchain environment.
+These alerts can be communicated through various channels, such as email, user notifications, on-call services, or messages, facilitating quick responses to important events or conditions within the blockchain environment.

-Common tools often integrate multiple functions, including above monitoring, automation, and alerting:
+These common tools often integrate multiple functions, including above monitoring, automation, and alerting:

 2. Gelato is known as Web3’s decentralized backend, enabling the creation of augmented smart contracts that are automated and off-chain aware.